Parents & Family

 Researchers have found that between 20 to 50 percent of entering freshmen are still undecided about their major and future careers.
 “Ignoring the process of how to choose a career combined with poor knowledge about academic requirements, can lead a student to make unrealistic career choices without proper understanding and guidance”.
 (Lepre, 2007).
 A study conducted by researchers (Chase and Keene in 1981) found that students who make career plans and declare a major earlier are more likely to have significantly higher grade point averages, take more classes and be academically motivated.

-Undergraduate Degrees Offered at UTB and TSC
+Undergraduate Degrees Offered at UTB

 Making a Career Decision